Neshama Quest for Adults

 • Day 1: Drive to the campsite, set up tents, orient to the group, the land, and the program.

-• Days 2: ย Explore the beauty of the area, begin the arc of nature connection and council.ย
+• Days 2: ย Explore the beauty of the area, begin the arc of nature connection and council as we prepare for the solo journeys.ย

 Meet Your Guides